PivotLLM/MCPLaunchPad/README.md

 # MCPLaunchPad

-This project servers as an example and a shell for an MCP server.
+This project serves as an example and a shell for an MCP server.
 Tools can be added in mcpserver/tools.go

 **CAUTION: This server is intended for local use and currently does not authenticate incoming requests because a standard interoperable mechanism for MCP clients to authenticate to MCP servers does not exist.
 It is hard-coded to listen on the localhost interface.
 Do not change this unless you are confident that you fully understand the risks and consequences.**